 - Coughing up a lung: I will never forget first hearing this idiom when I was unable to track down my friend at school and fearing she was in really bad shape.
 Would the phrase violent or harsh cough not be more appropriate and less alarming?

-- Cool your heals: I am all about calming down before proceeding, but doesn't the heat escape through your head and not your feet?
+- Cool your heels: I am all about calming down before proceeding, but doesn't the heat escape through your head and not your feet?

 - Break a leg: How can breaking a leg ever be connected with doing something amazing?

-- Being able to eat a horse: In Germany we have big appetites, too.
-But when we are really famished, we say we are 'hungry like a bear'.
+- Being hungry enough to eat a horse: In Germany we have big appetites, too.
+But when we are really famished, we say we are "hungry like a bear."
 Want to see who could win an eating contest between a horse and a bear?

 - To kill two birds with one stone: Not only is this physically almost impossible, but why not give your full attention to each bird (or problem)?
 What is the rush?